 If a visitor wishes to discuss any issues relating to a resident or their care, they must be advised to phone a senior staff member as this will reduce the risk of face-to-face contact between visitors and staff.
 Staff must always remember to maintain resident confidentiality.

 Please read Covid visiting information below which is currently being implemented until further notice.

 Covid-19 Socially distanced visiting at Highpoint Care

 Highpoint Care recognise that our residents remain vulnerable due to the COVID-19 virus and strict precautions need to continue, including visits.
-At this time, the company will only accept visits to take place in a dedicated room using our visitor’s screen or alternatively will take the Lateral Flow Test prior to the visit.
-Access to the building will only be permitted through the designated entrance to the visiting lounge unless specific circumstances like end of life or essential maintenance visits.
+At this time, visits will take place in a dedicated room.
+The home has a visiting screen to use for those visitors who do not take a Lateral Flow Test.
+Each resident will have named visitors who will have the opportunity to take the LFT as mentioned above prior to the visit.
+Access to the building will only be permitted through the designated entrance to the visiting lounge unless the visitor is an essential care giver, a maintenance contractor or in circumstances such as end of life.

 We will carefully discuss our approach to visiting with the families and health professionals caring for residents to ensure guidance is strictly adhered to.
-We will always aim to consider our resident’s needs and any subsequent decisions made will have been done taking into consideration the individual circumstances and ethical implications, ensuring that the resident is treated with respect so that their human rights, personal choices, safety and dignity are upheld.
+We will always aim to consider the resident’s needs and any subsequent decisions made will have been done by consulting with the resident and their families and by taking into consideration individual circumstances and ethical implications in order to ensure that the resident is treated with respect so that their human rights, personal choices, safety and dignity are upheld.